jstrait/nanosynth/README.md

 The command above will generate a square wave of 440Hz, at 20% full volume, and write it to `mysound.wav` in the current directory.

 The waveform can be one of `sine`, `square`, `saw`, `triangle`, or `noise`.

+The amplitude should be between 0.0 (silence) and 1.0 (full volume).
+Amplitudes above 1.0 will result in clipping distortion.